ice-cube-ruby/ice_cube/README.md

 ice_cube implements its own hash-based .to_yaml, so you can quickly (and safely) serialize schedule objects in and out of your data store

-It also supports partial serialization to/from `ICAL`. `RDATE` are not supported yet.
+It also supports serialization to/from `ICAL`.

 ``` ruby
 yaml = schedule.to_yaml